TickerDB for Python.

 Chain calls.
 Build context.

 Pull a summary, use summary event mode for historical band transitions, then monitor your watchlist for changes.
-Each method returns categorical data you can branch on directly.
+Each method returns market-state data you can branch on directly.

 1